hypervel/hypervel.org/docs/docs/queues.md

 ### Disabling Failed Job Storage

-You may instruct Laravel Hyperf to discard failed jobs without storing them by setting the `queue.failed.driver` configuration option's value to `null`.
+You may instruct Hypervel to discard failed jobs without storing them by setting the `queue.failed.driver` configuration option's value to `null`.
 Typically, this may be accomplished via the `QUEUE_FAILED_DRIVER` environment variable:

 ```ini
 QUEUE_FAILED_DRIVER=null